PlanGrid

 PlanGrid is a construction productivity software designed for onsite construction workers.
 PlanGrid digitises blueprints.
-It has features such as version control and collaboration tools such as field markups, progress photos and issues tracking.
+It features version control and collaboration tools such as field markups, progress photos and issues tracking.

+History

 PlanGrid is headquartered in San Francisco, California and was founded in 2011.
 It is available on mobile and windows devices.
 The software can store, view, and communicate construction blueprints.